ntnco/movies/README.md

 ``$ bash film``

 # How to install (second method)
-Download this script and put it in /usr/local/bin like a badass, then give it the permissions to run like a badass.
+Download this script and put it in /usr/local/bin , then give it the permissions to run like a badass.

 ``$ sudo cp film /usr/local/bin``